MVerbakel/MVerbakel.github.io/_posts/2021-02-12-two-sample-ttests.md

 The level of significance (alpha), is the acceptable false positive rate.
 A common choice is 0.05, which means we expect our test to incorrectly reject the null hypothesis 1/20 times on average (i.e. we conclude there's sufficient evidence the means are not equal, when there's actually no difference).
 The other 95% of the time, we expect to correctly accept the null.
 The smaller the alpha selected, the larger the sample needed.
 It's common to see a larger alpha such as 0.1 in business settings (where more risk is tolerated), and a smaller alpha such as 0.01 in medical settings.
 Note, there is no significance level that is correct 100% of the time, we always have to trade-off the probability of a false positive, with having enough power to detect an effect when it exists.

+If it's a two sided test, we test whether the difference is positive or negative (both directions).
+In this case we divide alpha by 2 (e.g. for p=0.05, we use 0.025 on each side), and the result is significant if it's in the top or bottom 2.5%.
+For a one-tailed test we put the full 0.05 in one tail and so the result is significant if it's in that 5%.

 **Step 3: Test statistic** <br>

 Below we will discuss the specifics, but this is essentially calculating the standardised difference between the two groups (relative to the variation in the data).
 We can then look at the sampling distribution under the null to determine how common a value like this (or larger) is, when the null hypothesis is true.